yanghoon/obsidian-workspace/Blog/Packaging of Web Application.md

 ## Packaging Patterns

 1. Build and Containerize Each Special Tool (Mono Repo or Multiple Repo)
-2. Build Each and Package Single Jar File (Mono Repo)
+2. Build with Each Tool and Package Single Jar File (Mono Repo)
 3. Build
 ## Uscase